Evening Body Routine to Fade Dark Spots: Your 12-16 Week Transformation Plan

 Rough Areas: Knees, Elbows, Heels

-These areas have thick skin that tolerates more aggressive treatment.
-Use firmer pressure during exfoliation and cleansing.
-Can handle 3x weekly exfoliation.
-Dark patches here respond well to consistent treatment—expect visible improvement by week 6-8.
+These areas have thick skin that tolerates more intense treatment.
+Use firmer pressure during scrubbing.
+Can handle 3 times weekly exfoliation.

 Sensitive Areas: Underarms, Inner Thighs, Bikini Line